Let’s End Gender-Based Violence

 Contact Yas, Youth Violence Prevention Coordinator

 You are not alone.
 You have options.

-Our Safety Changes Everything team are available 24/7 by phone or text to discuss your situation and help create a personalized safety plan that’s right for you.
+Our Safety Changes Everything team are available to discuss your situation and help create a personalized safety plan that’s right for you.